Dec 09, 2022

 What is gender bias?

 Gender bias is defined as behaviours, beliefs, and mindsets that favour one gender over another.
 It is a form of unconscious bias that involves assigning certain characteristics and stereotypes to other individuals or groups.
-These ascribed attitudes affect the way a person interacts, engages, and understands relationships with others.
+These ascribed attitudes affect how a person interacts, engages, and understands relationships with others.

 In most cases, the term gender bias is used to describe the privileges, benefits, opportunities, and special treatment that white, heterosexual males receive in modern society.
 This advantage stems primarily from the deeply entrenched androcentric (male-centric) way in which culture, worldview, and history are constructed, perceived, and transmitted.
 This means placing the male point of view at the centre and taking the male experience as the norm and point of reference.